Online Blog & Business Help

 Pin Now, Read Later

-You can create a secret board but add collaborators so you can work on a board with others.
-You can add to that secret board and only the people you’ve added as collaborators will see those pins.
+You can create a secret Pinterest board but add collaborators so you can work on a board with others.
+You can save pins to that secret board and only the people you’ve added as collaborators will see those pins.

 This works great for things like work projects and events like surprise parties or wedding planning with your bridesmaids.